heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 ### Add yourself to the list of students in the GitHub organization

-In this section, you will add yourself to the list of students in the GitHub organization README using a workflow we named the Issue, Fork and Pull request (PR) workflow.
+In this section, you will add yourself to the list of students in the GitHub organization README using a workflow we have named the Issue, Fork and Pull request (PR) workflow.
 This will allow you to contribute to other projects in the future.

 #### Create a new issue